-When this decision was originally filed, I advised the parties of my intent to post it on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002.
+&lt;sup>1 When this decision was originally filed, I advised the parties of my intent to post it on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002.
 44 U.S.C. §3501 note (2012) (Federal management and Promotion of Electronic Government Services).
-Although the petitioner did not file a motion for redaction in this case, petitioners in the lead omnibus case, J.M. et al. (02-10V), filed a motion to have their names redacted to initials.
+Although the petitioners did not file a motion for redaction in their case, petitioners in the lead omnibus case, J.M. et al. (02-10V), filed a motion to have their names redacted to initials.
 This decision is being reissued to reflect that the names of the petitioners in the J.M. et al. case have been redacted to initials.
-Except for those changes and this footnote, no other substantive changes have been made other substantive changes have been made.
+Except for those changes and this footnote, no other substantive changes have been made.